ElphysAlvarez01/TheDivergenceBetweenSPY500_And_JobPostings/README.md

 Varies analysis looking at the relationship between the SPY500 and (JOLTS) Job Openings in the US.

 ### Overview:
-The purpose of the analysis is to investigate the relationship between S&P 500 (SPY) and the U.S. Job openings.
+The analysis aims to investigate the relationship between S&P 500 (SPY) and the U.S. Job openings.
 The aim is to understand how changes in the labor market correlate with the performance of the SPY Prices.

 ### Data Source:
-- SPY Data: Historical daily prices of the S&P 500 ETF (SPY) from 2000 to 2024.
+- SPY Data: Historical daily S&P 500 ETF (SPY) prices from 2000 to 2024.
 - JOLTS Data: Monthly data on job openings across various sectors in the U.S. economy, from the U.S. Bureau of Labor Statistics (BLS).

 - ### Analysis Summary:
 - #### 1.
 Data Preprocessing:
-- Basic Preprocessing was conducted on both datasets to concern matching dates, and formats.
+- Basic Preprocessing was conducted on both datasets concerning matching dates and formats.
 - The datasets were merged using the date column.

 - #### 2.
 Correlation Analysis: